ghazzor/materialgram-deb-package/README.md

 ### Info
 Unofficial apt repository for [materialgram](https://github.com/kukuruzka165/materialgram), offering a more convenient alternative to manually replacing the binary or flatpaks.

-CI is set to run automatically every 4th day.
+CI is set to run automatically on Sunday and Tuesday at midnight @IST.

 ### Installation